 The population explosion can be attributed to the male turkey and his amorous ways.
 In early spring, the male turkeys vocalize with clucks, purrs, gobbles and a number of other distinct sounds to attract a mate.
 The hens yelp to let the males know their location.
 Male turkeys are polygamous, mating with as many hens as they can and this courtship begins during the months of March and April when turkeys are still flocked together in winter regions.
 In the mating season, hunters will use turkey calls to attract the dominant males.

-Dominant male turkeys are known to take “wing men” with them to pick up the hens, and can often be seen courting in groups.
-Studies have shown that when a dominant male courts with a less dominant buddy, together they fathered about 6 more eggs than those who courted alone, allowing the less dominant male turkey to be able to pass on their genes as well.
+Dominant male turkeys are known to take “wingmen” with them to pick up the hens, and can often be seen courting in groups.
+Studies have shown that when dominant male courts with a less dominant buddy, together they fathered about 6 more eggs than those who courted alone, allowing the less dominant male turkey to be able to pass on their genes as well.

 With spring upon us, the season for spring Wild Turkey Hunting in Ontario starts, with hunting licenses available on March 1st and the season open from April 25th to May 31st.
 New regulations state that Turkey Hunting in Ontario will start on April 25th from 2017 forward.

 Like any other species of animal, you must obtain a hunting license before you plan your outing.
-In Ontario that is an Hunting Outdoors Card and to bag a Turkey you will also need tags for the species you want to hunt.
+In Ontario that is a Hunting Outdoors Card and to bag a Turkey, you will also need tags for the species you want to hunt.